Server configuration

 Point it to your server's docker config.

-Handling sensitive data in docker-compose and docker-swarmโ
+Handling sensitive data in docker compose and docker swarm

-To handle sensitive data in docker-compose or docker-swarm configurations there are several options:
+configurations there are several options:

-For docker-compose you can use a .env file next to your compose configuration to store the secrets outside of the compose file.
+file next to your compose configuration to store the secrets outside of the compose file.
 While this separates configuration from secrets it is still not very secure.

 Alternatively use docker-secrets.
-As it may be difficult to use docker secrets for environment variables woodpecker allows to read sensible data from files by providing a *_FILE
+As it may be difficult to use docker secrets for environment variables Woodpecker allows to read sensible data from files by providing a *_FILE

 option of all sensible configuration variables.
 Woodpecker will try to read the value directly from this file.
 Keep in mind that when the original environment variable gets specified at the same time it will override the value read from the file.